grigory93/agent-eval-demo/README.md

 Current evaluation primarily addressed problems related to the overall agent correctness.
 Next, we will focus on more metrics from RAGChecker that measure system generator and system retriever scores.

 The natural evolution of the eval will include adding evaluations using agent traces to monitor its correctness and efficiency.

 Also recommended to expand the set of evaluation metrics to track system performance (e.g. execution time, time to first token, etc.), system guardrails, bias, certain business specific elements.

-In fact, using generator metrics would have been helpful in identifying the problem with the agent version 1.1 using LLM to compensate for the lack of retrieved information.
+In fact, using RAGChecker generator metrics would have been helpful in identifying the problem with the agent version 1.1 using LLM to compensate for the lack of retrieved information.

 ## Regressions